-Firstly, I need to create an appropriate environment to host my application.
-It will circulate across a set of servers, chosen according to my app's requirements and programming language it is written in.
-Each instance in CloudJiffy environment (like database, app server etc.) illustrate an independent virtual machine.
+Firstly, you need to create an appropriate environment to host your application.
+It will circulate across a set of servers, chosen according to your app's requirements and programming language it is written in.
+Each instance in CloudJiffy environment (like database, app server etc.) illustrates an independent virtual machine.

-CloudJiffy supervises and provides support to my environment.
-For example, if instances need more resources, they are moved to more powerful hosts without the necessity of my manual interference.
-Additionally, CloudJiffy sends me an email notification whenever it makes any modifications to my environment.
+CloudJiffy supervises and provides support to your environment.
+For example, if instances need more resources, they are moved to more powerful hosts without the necessity of your manual interference.
+Additionally, CloudJiffy sends you an email notification whenever it makes any modifications to your environment.

-The below guidelines will tell me the steps of environment creation, describing the available software stacks and additional possibilities the CloudJiffy provides.
+The below guidelines will tell you the steps of environment creation, describing the available software stacks and additional possibilities the CloudJiffy provides.
 So, go through it;

-1. Log in to the CloudJiffy dashboard with my credentials.
+1. Log in to the CloudJiffy dashboard with your credentials.

 2. Click New environment in the upper left corner of the dashboard.